ahmedwaqas92/merit-docs/docs/3_kyc-and-access.md

 - Suggestions for **trusted local exchanges** you can use in your region
 - A direct **support channel** for those who need help with access

+We promise:
+KYC will **never** be used to deny access — only to unlock more trust-based features **when you're ready**.

 ---

-## 💸 Don’t Have a Local Banking Option?
+## 💸 What If My Country’s Banking System is a Mess?

-No problem.

-You can:
+We get it — in many places, connecting to a local bank is a nightmare.

+So here’s how you can still fully participate:

-1. Connect your crypto wallet (MetaMask, Phantom, etc.)
+1. Use a crypto wallet (like MetaMask, Phantom, or similar)
-2. Earn directly in supported tokens
+2. Earn directly in tokens like **SOL** or supported stablecoins
-3. Use your **preferred local exchange** (like Binance, Luno, or others) to cash out
+3. Convert those tokens into local currency using exchanges like Binance, Luno, or trusted local options
-4. Still retain your earnings and reputation — KYC not required in most cases

-If you're stuck or unsure, just **reach out to our team** — we will personally suggest secure workarounds for your country.
+4. Skip the KYC unless you really need to cash out in local cash

+> ⚠️ If you ever feel stuck or don’t know what to do — reach out.
+> We’ll personally help you find a secure, region-specific solution.

 ---

 ## ✅ When KYC Might Be Needed

-Some parts of the platform may later require verified identity, especially if:
+In the future, some features may require identity checks — but only in special situations:

-- You're handling large transaction volumes
+- If you're handling **very large volumes** of transactions
-- You’re participating in platform governance
+- If you're joining platform governance (voting on policies, upgrades, etc.)
-- Local regulations require it
+- If **local law** demands it (we’ll tell you when and why)

-When that happens, you will be **notified clearly**, and we will guide you with **care and support** — not pressure.
+When that time comes, **you’ll be notified clearly**, and **guided respectfully**.
+No pressure.
+No hidden hoops.

 ---